gokila-12/career_advisor/README.md

 ##  Project Overview

-This project is a web-based Career Advisor system built using Flask.
+This project is a web-based Career advisor system built using Flask.
 It helps users identify suitable career paths based on their skills and interests through an interactive assessment.

 The application provides personalized recommendations including: